ammar-s847/clin/README.md

 ```

 # clin
-A CLI-based note-taking tool made for terminal dwellers.
+A note-taking tool made for terminal dwellers.

 ## Dev
 To install dependencies: